 Advocates are committed to increasing their understanding of gender bias and its impact on the academic careers of women.
 They must attend a two-day workshop to help them begin their work.
 An Advocate is expected to offer facilitations regularly and follow up with informal meetings to discuss case studies.

-Advocates also work with the Advocates & Allies Advisory Council (AAAC) composed of women staff and faculty.
-The AAAC’s role is to select and advise Advocates, provide feedback to them, and help them understand and remain in touch with the experience of women and underrepresented minorities in our academic climate.
+Advocates also work with the Advocates & Allies Advisory Council (AAAC) composed of staff and faculty of all genders.
+The AAAC’s role is to advise Advocates, provide feedback to them, and help them understand and remain in touch with the experience of women and underrepresented minorities in our academic climate.

-The term of appointment is for 1 year with optional renewable terms.
+The term of appointment is for two years with optional renewable terms.
 Advocate time and task commitments include the following:

 - Participate in periodic meetings with fellow advocates